Recency of experience

 Here are four things ongoing training will do for you:

-1. Build your confidence.
-The more proficient and competent you become at something, the more confidence you have in your ability.
+Build your confidence.
+The more proficient and competent you become at something the more confidence you have in your ability.

-2. Creates a better work environment.
+Creates a better work environment.
 People who are invested in doing and becoming their best build on each other.
-This creates a team spirit, improves morale and job satisfaction.
+This creates team spirit and improves morale and job satisfaction.

-3. Boosts careers.
-By consistently learning, you not only enhance your job security; you avail yourself to promotions, increases and greater responsibility.
-All because you are constantly growing.
+Boosts careers.
+By consistently learning, you not only enhance your job security; you avail yourself to promotions, increases and greater responsibility — all because you are constantly growing.

-4. Personal satisfaction.
+Personal satisfaction.
 For the reasons I listed and many others, continually training in your field will make a major difference in your life.
-You will enjoy increased intellectual stimulation, satisfaction and find greater reward in all that you do.
+You will enjoy increased intellectual stimulation and satisfaction, and you will find greater reward in all that you do.

 I'm sure the passengers on the G5 that Geoff will be flying next week will appreciate that he went back to school and spent a week in the classroom and the simulator to relearn how to fly the plane safely and effectively.